azatsarynnyy/docs/ext.md

 Project with Che IDE plugin represents a Maven multi-module project with the following structure:
 ```
 che-plugin-menu
-├─ assembly                  // Basic Che IDE with the plugin already included to quick test your changes
+├─ assembly                  // Basic Che with the generated plugin already included
 │  ├─ assembly-ide-war
 │  └─ assembly-main
 └─ plugins
    └─ che-plugin-menu
       └─ che-plugin-menu-ide // IDE part of the plugin
 ```
+Basic Che doesn't include any plugins and intended to help you quickly test your plugin.

 Let's look into the `che-plugin-menu-ide` module structure:
 ```